 'The Extended Mind' raises awareness of the array of internal and external resources and environments that contribute to the ways we think and (as with the HDC project) importantly brings to the fore some of the personal, political and ethical issues predicated on that realization, whilst also highlighting their relevance to our current time.

-As part of The Extended Mind exhibition, join us for an Artist Talk with Paris-based artist and choreographer Myriam Lefkowitz.
+As part of The Extended Mind exhibition, join us for an Artist Talk with American artist and scholar Joseph Grigely.

 The Extended Mind | Panel Discussion